My Favorite Flocked Christmas Tree Craft

 These artificial trees are beautiful AND pre-lit.

-We have a tradition to go together as a family to the tree lot to choose our fresh tree together.
-But to be honest, these artificial trees have gotten so good-looking and so affordable, I think I might love them more than the tree lot trees.
-Shhh, don’t tell my family because we will still go to the tree lot together!
+We have a tradition of going together as a family to the tree lot to choose our fresh tree together.
+But to be honest, these artificial trees have gotten so good-looking and so affordable, that I think I might love them more than the tree lot trees.

 Watch My Amazon Live